 Expert Care and Support

-Our philosophy at Overlake Radiation Oncology is to provide treatment in an environment that supports and promotes the highest quality of life, sensitive to your individual physical, psychological and educational needs.
+Our philosophy is to provide treatment in an environment that supports and promotes the highest quality of life, sensitive to your individual physical, psychological and educational needs.
 Our broad range of care for patients, families and the community includes advanced cancer treatments, as well as support groups, nutritional counseling services, social services, oncology-certified nursing care and educational resources.

 Advanced Radiation Technologies

-Radiation therapy is comprised of two treatment types: external and internal radiation.
-Read more about these options on the right.
+Radiation therapy is composed of two treatment types: external and internal radiation.

 External Beam Radiation Therapy